leonl42/MLinPractice/Documentation.md

 While mutual information is great for determining the importance of specific features, pca yields better results.
-Pca doesn't project onto the already existing axes, but rather onto the eigenvectors of the corresponding covariance matrix with the highest variance.
+Pca doesn't project onto the already existing axes, but rather onto the eigenvectors of the corresponding covariance matrix with the highest explained variance.
 The downside is that it is not possible to decide the importance of a single feature.

 In order to determine the dimensionality of the new feature vector, one has to look at the explained variance, which can be calculated from the corresponding eigenvalue to an eigenvector.